 In this class, the students learn how to use a solution of iodine and potassium iodide (Lugol's solution) to detect starch.
 This "detection method" is one of the tools used by researchers.
-Both a (positive) blank sample containing cornstarch and a negative sample containing a substance that looks similar to cornstarch (confectioners' sugar) are used.
+Both a (positive) blank sample containing cornstarch and a negative sample containing a substance that looks similar to cornstarch (e.g. lime powder) are used.
 This procedure confirms the validity of the detection method.
-Using the detection method on the glue stick (only Pritt contains starch) confirms that starch is present.
-This makes the goal clear: A natural raw material containing starch needs to be found from which starch can be isolated.

 In the next step, the students are introduced to a range of different foods that might contain starch, including potatoes, cucumber, milk, and crushed grains of rice or corn kernels.
 Before they start the experiment, the students should first think about which foods might contain starch.
 They then test their assumption using the detection method they just learned and record their results.